SiLab-Bonn/Embedded-System-Lab/docs/source/hardware-intro.rst

     Address maps for system bus (left), CPU (center) and virtual memory spaces (right)

-The center column shows the address space as seen by the CPU, also called **physical address** space.
+The center column shows the address space as seen by the CPU, also called the **physical address** space.
 The system memory (implemented as synchronous random access memory, SDRAM) starts at address ``0x00000000`` and occupies a range according to the amount of memory available on the module (1 GB, 2 GB, 4 GB, or 8 GB).
 The I/O peripherals registers start at the address offset ``PHYS_REG_BASE`` which depends on the SOC version and memory size (see table below).

 The actual access to memory or I/O resources is managed via the VPU MMU which controls the system bus.
 In the left column the system **bus address** space of the VPU is shown.
 The VPU address space is larger than the physical address space which enables so-called aliasing.
 That means that depending on the two additional address bits, different access modes for the same physical address can be used.
 Depending on the chosen alias offset, the access is cached (L1 + L2, or L2 coherent or L2 only) or direct.
 Access to I/O peripherals always is done via coherent, non-allocating L2 Cache (address offset = 0x40000000 -> ``BUS_REG_BASE = 0x7E000000``).